 Appendix: More Details About REST API

-Both Jama Software and JIRA provide access to their cloud resources via Representational State Transfer (REST) API.
-REST is a web-based application programming interface that exposes a set of Uniform Resource Locators (URLs) with which to carry out Create, Read, Update, Delete (CRUD) operations in the tool.
-LHP Engineering Solutions has implemented a Domain Object Model (DOM) connection for both Jama Software and JIRA with a third integration piece to connect the two.
+Both JAMA Software and JIRA provide access to their cloud resources via Representational State Transfer (REST) API.
+REST is a web-based application programming interface that exposes a set of Uniform Resource Locators (URLs) with which to carry out Create, Read, Update, and Delete (CRUD) operations in the tool.
+LHP Engineering Solutions has implemented a Domain Object Model (DOM) connection for both JAMA Software and JIRA with a third integration piece to connect the two.
 The integration piece is a configurable application that implements the customer use cases.

 Benefits of Using REST API

 - Ease of Implementation